SystemsApproach/ops/monitor.rst

 A YAML configuration file specifies the set of Exporter endpoints that Prometheus is to pull metrics from, along will the polling frequency for each endpoint.
-Alternatively, Kubernetes-based microservices can be extended with a *Service Monitor* custom resource that Prometheus then queries to learn about any Exporter endpoints the microservice has made available.
+Alternatively, Kubernetes-based microservices can be extended with a *Service Monitor* Custom Resource Descriptor (CRD) that Prometheus then queries to learn about any Exporter endpoints the microservice has made available.

-As an example of the latter, Aether runs a Service Monitor on every edge cluster that periodically tests end-to-end connectivity (for various definitions of end-to-end).
+In addition to component-based Exporters, every edge cluster periodically tests end-to-end connectivity (for various definitions of end-to-end).
 One test determines whether the 5G control plane is working (i.e., the edge site can reach the SD-Core running in the central cloud) and a second test determines whether the 5G user plane is working (i.e., UEs can reach the Internet).
-This is a common pattern: individual components can export accumulators and other local variables, but only a "third-party observer" can actively test external behavior, and report the results.
-These examples correspond to the rightmost "End-to-End Tests" shown in :numref:`Figure %s <fig-testing>` of Chapter 4.
+This is a common
+pattern: individual components can export accumulators and other local variables, but only a "third-party observer" can actively test external behavior, and report the results.
+These examples correspond to the rightmost "End-to-End Tests" shown in :numref:`Figure %s
+<fig-testing>` of Chapter 4.

 Finally, when a system is running across multiple edge sites, as is the case with Aether, there is an design question of whether